fommil/fpmortals/manuscript/wip.md

   }: IO[String]
 ~~~~~~~~

-A> Unfortunately because of binary compatibility, `.parApply` and `.parTupled` are
+A> Unfortunately, due to binary compatibility, `.parApply` and `.parTupled` are not
-A> not available for more than 2 parameters.
+A> available for more than 2 parameters.
 This is fixed in Scala 7.3, but as a
 A> workaround we can nest pairs:
 A>
 A> {lang="text"}